-Receiving systems could decide to treat pre-call and mid-call responses differently, given that the called party has had access to call content for mid-call rejections.
-In other words, depending on the implementation, the response code does not necessarily automatically block all calls from that number.
-The same user interface action might also trigger addition of the number to a local, on-device blacklist or graylist, e.g., causing such calls to be flagged or alerted with a different ring tone.
+Systems receiving 666 responses could decide to treat pre-call and mid-call responses differently, given that the called party has had access to call content for mid-call rejections.
+In other words, depending on the implementation, the response code does not necessarily automatically block all calls from that caller identity.
+The same user interface action might also trigger addition of the caller identity to a local, on-device blacklist or graylist, e.g., causing such calls to be flagged or alerted with a different ring tone.

 The actions described here do not depend on the nature of the SIP URI, e.g., whether it describes a telephone number or not; however, the same anonymous SIP URI [RFC3323] may be used by multiple callers and thus such URIs are unlikely to be appropriate for URI-specific call treatment.
 SIP entities tallying responses for particular callers may need to consider canonicalzing SIP URIs, including telephone numbers, as described in [I-D.ietf-stir-rfc4474bis].
+The calling party may be identified in different locations in the SIP header, e.g., the From header field, P-Asserted-Identity or History-Info, and may also be affected by diverting services.

-We define a SIP feature-capability [RFC6809], sip.666, that allows the registrar to indicate that the corresponding proxy supports this particular response code.
+This document defines a SIP feature-capability [RFC6809], sip.666, that allows the registrar to indicate that the corresponding proxy supports this particular response code.
 This allows the UA, for example, to provide a suitable user interface element, such as a "spam" button, only if its service provider actually supports the feature.
 The presence of the feature capability does not imply that the provider will take any particular action, such as blocking future calls.
 A UA may still decide to render a "spam" button even without such as a capability if, for example, it maintains a device-local blacklist or reports unwanted calls to a third party.